Daniel6996-arch/Delani-Studio/README.md

 # **Delani Studio**
 ## Description
-#### {This is an application that assigns a user an Akan name according to the day of week they were born} {10/9/2021}
+#### {This is an application is a landing page for Delani Studios.} {10/9/2021}
 #### Authored By **{Daniel6996-arch}**
 ## Behavior-Driven Development
+*The app should show Delani Studio landing page.
-*The app must be able to take input from the user.
+*The app should take information from the form.
-*The app should be able to validated user's input.
+*The app should post the information to mail chimp API.
 ## link
 https://daniel6996-arch.github.io/Delani-Studio/
 ## Setup/Installation Requirements